microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 This is where the tools are registered in the application.

-- controllers/ask_elizabeth.py
+- controllers/ask_donald.py
-- controllers/ask_esther.py
+- controllers/ask_callum.py
-- controllers/ask_miriam.py
+- controllers/ask_veta.py

 #### The python function definition for each assistant are in the following files:

 This is where the functions used in the tools are defined in python code

-- shared/assistant_tools_elizabeth.py
+- shared/assistant_tools_donald.py
-- shared/assistant_tools_esther.py
+- shared/assistant_tools_callum.py
-- shared/assistant_tools_miriam.py
+- shared/assistant_tools_veta.py

 You will have to look at the code samples to figure out how to describe the function as well as the data type for each parameter for each function.
-Take a look at the examples for the remaining assistants (priscilla and sarah) to see how it is configured to figure out the function description and parameter data types.
+Take a look at the examples for the remaining assistants (priscilla and murphy) to see how it is configured to figure out the function description and parameter data types.

 Make sure that the value of the first parameter to ToolUtils.register_tool_mapping() matches the name of the function in the JSON function definition for the assistant configuration.